 There are several ranches in Slavonia to get up close and personal with horses.
 Here are just a few you might want to check out.

 Head to Stapina, the biggest rock formation in North Velebit National Park.

 The Velebit mountains are what divides the Adriatic coast from the continental part of Croatia.
 The Velebit makes for a gorgeous backdrop for photos, often looking like a fake Hollywood movie backdrop.

 To Meet the Locals

-We’re all very friendly, come say hi.
-If you’re in Dubrovnik, go and meet Šime and his parrots – just watch your fingers, I can’t vouch for the friendliness of those guys.
+We’re all very friendly, come to say hi.
+When you are staying in Dubrovnik, go and meet Šime and his parrots – just watch your fingers; I can’t vouch for the friendliness of those little guys.

 To Make Your Mark

 The Adriatic’s azure clean waters are simply amazing.
 Dive in!

 But, how do you choose where to swim in the sparkling azure Adriatic?
 After all, there are over 1,000 islands, inlets, and isles stretching across 6,000 kilometers of coastline in Croatia – here, try one of these beaches.